koolname99/hackUTD2025/README.md

 - **Expense Anomaly Detection**: Flag unusualy spending patterns and deavtivate credit card if necessary.

 ## 👥 Team
-Developed for HackUTD 2025 by the hackUTD2025 team.
+Developed for HackUTD 2025 by a hackUTD2025 team.

 ---